- 1 Is bankruptcy the right choice for me?

 What is the bankruptcy process?

-After carrying out extensive research and taking on-board financial advice, if you believe bankruptcy is the right option for you, there are a number of stages involved in the process:
+After carrying out extensive research and taking on-board financial advice, if you believe it is the right option for you, there are a number of stages involved in the process:

 - Complete the online application form and pay the £680 fee.
 You can pay this online and as explained above it can also be broken down into multiple instalments of at least £5.